hbaniecki/user-21/README.md

-# xai-happiness
+# user-21

-XAI use case based on world-happiness data.
+Demo for the useR!
+2021 conference talk:

+> Open the Machine Learning Black-Box with modelStudio & Arena

-Find a live demo: https://pbiecek.github.io/xai-happiness/
+Find a live demo at https://hbaniecki.github.io/user-21

 ![modelStudio](modelStudio.png)